 “Logistics used to be a quite boring industry with a very low level of innovation.
-But now we see many start-up companies that try to improve efficiency in different areas of logistics.
-This makes the industry much more interesting than in the past, ” says Markus Kückelhaus at the beginning of his presentation at Nordic Delivery Conference 2016 powered by Consignor, where he reveals how new trends affect the logistics and supply chain industry.
+But now we see many start-up companies trying to improve efficiency in different areas of logistics.
+This makes the industry much more interesting than in the past, ” Markus said.

 Markus Kückelhaus is Vice President of Innovation & Trend Research at DHL’s innovation center in Bonn, where he along with a dedicated team of trend researchers investigate and develop new trends in logistics:

 “We believe that you as company must help to drive changes within your industry in order to not lag behind.
 We are continuously investigating trends that we think will affect the future of the logistics industry.
 Along with external researchers and technology companies we are developing and testing these trends at DHL‘s innovation centers in Bonn and Singapore.
 With more than 6,000 annual customer visits at the innovation centers, we are able to capture feedback as an indicator of whether customers find our innovations relevant. ”